Puerto Rico Eco-Tourism Activities Kite-Surfing El Morro El Yunque Camuy Cave Bio-Luminescent Bay Kayaking Tropical Rain Forest

 Difficulty Level: Beginner - Intermediate

-Just west of Isla Verde, Pinones is one of the best places to see local culture & flavors.
+Just east of Isla Verde, Piñones is one of the best places to see local culture & flavors.
 Stop by one of the colorfully painted wood-shack style kiosks where they still cook with charcoals.
 Enjoy the popular fritters like alcapurrias de jueyes (crab meat), arepas con bacalao (salted cod fish) or piononos de carne (meat).

 If you like biking, this is a real treat for an ultimate tropical experience.
-Rent a bike in either Isla Verde or in Pinones & take the 11 miles boardwalk trail along the beaches of Isla Verde & Pinones.
-Then through the Pinones Forest Reserve & naturally-formed gigantic rockpool, you finally reach the miles-long totally untouched savage beaches near the town of Loiza.
-On the way at one of the kiosk, try a coco frío - you drink the juice right out of a chilled raw coconut.
-Highly recommmended.
+Rent a bike in Piñones & take the 11 miles boardwalk trail along the beaches of Isla Verde & Piñones.
+Then through the Piñones Forest Reserve & naturally-formed gigantic rockpools, you finally reach the miles-long totally untouched savage beaches near the town of Loiza.
+On the way at one of the kiosks, try a coco frío - you drink the juice right out of a raw chilled coconut.
+Highly recommmended!!!
 A nice photo will make a great souvenir for yourself.

 8) Ocean Park Beach & Watersports